remote-webcreation/Web-Shop/README.md

 # Web-Shop
-Building an E-commerce Website using HTML &amp; CSS
+Building an E-commerce Website using HTML, CSS &amp; JavaScript